Have you ever wondered, what do we want most in life?

 Though popular belief is that Meditation is a tough discipline, or is it?

 Many have tried and failed, “I keep getting thoughts!”
 Others have always dreamt starting it one day, alas the day never arrives.
 “I don’t get time!”
 Thus life passes by in a blink.
-When they get time, perhaps in old age, then it is too late to train the stubborn mind.
+When we get time, perhaps in old age, then it is too late to train a fatigued, worn out mind. have you ever wondered?
+When this life ends.
+Yes it would end for all of us.
+What would be the use of having lived a life so busy that we missed fulfilling our life purpose.
+Such a life is considered a failure by the soul, no matter how much power, money and fame we acquire.

 As we know – Bad habits are easy to form.
 Good habits take effort.
 Bad habits lead to bad choices and thus our downfall.
 Even historically, many lives with great potential were wasted thus.
 In short, it is easy to have a downfall, so tough to rise in life.
 Proof can come from anyone who has overcome a bad habit.
 They will tell you the effort required.